olyaiy/TypeGPT/README.md

 - `/llama3`: Switch to Llama3 model.
 - `/check`: Check which model is currently active.
 - `/quit`: To quit the program.
+- `/restart`: Restart the program to apply any code changes or reset its state.

 - `Shift + Cmd + Enter`: Send the text to the selected AI model when in listening mode.